keephopealive/ng2-0-0-Template/README.md

 # ng2-0-0-Template
 #
-# The purpose of this Repo is to give you the light wieght version of an Angular 2 Application (without having to create each file and folder from the quick start)
+# The purpose of this Repo is to give you the light weight version of an Angular 2 Application (without having to create each file and folder from the quick start)
 # The light version of Angular 2 is great to learn with because it does not come with all the added tools the CLI offers, and its thus easier to understand how it works internally.
 # I recommend you use the Quick Start guide on Angular 2's website, however if you are tired of creating the files and folders everytime  you start a new app, this is a quick way to retrieve it.
 #